| Several hours

 medical instruments (hemostats, scalpel, etc.), syringes, Demerol, morphine

-syrettes, salt tablets, malaria pills, etc.
+syrettes, salt tablets, malaria pills, etc. Even

 though corpsmen were considered non-combatants, most of us made it a point